Kariridraco: Description

 The lower jaws have a preserved length of 205 millimetres.

 Two distinguishing traits were established.
 They are autapomorphies, unique derived characters.
 The premaxillary snout crest makes an angle of about 45° with the maxilla.
 The lacrimal bone has a deep excavation pointing to the front.

 Phylogeny

-Cerqueira et al. performed a phylogenetic analysis and placed Kariridraco in the Thalassodrominae, which, like many recent studies, is recovered as a subfamily of the family Tapejaridae.
+Cerqueira et al. performed a phylogenetic analysis and placed Kariridraco in the Thalassodromidae.
 Their cladogram is shown below: